Estimated reading time: 15 minutes

 However, learning styles are somewhat different.

-Vietnamese culture means that children are used to sitting quietly and having a passive education instead of active participation and practical learning that western children are more used to.
+Vietnamese culture means that children are used to sitting quietly and having a passive education instead of active participation and practical learning, which western children are more used to.

 Contemporary private schools in Ho Chi Minh are a little more westernised and follow the American curriculum but seriously long queues.